OctopusDeploy/docs/docs/administration/sync-instances/index.md

 - Server Configuration
     - Space Specific Teams: same user role mapping, different members

-### Packages

-Packages can be very large; we've seen some that are 1 GB+ in size.
-Syncing that much BLOB data between instances can take a tremendous amount of time.
-We recommend excluding them from your syncing process and instead do one of the following:

-- Switch over to an external feed such as Feedz.io, Artifactory, Azure Artifacts, etc.
-- Update your build server integration to push to multiple instances.

-## Environments
+## Different environments between instances

 It is very rare to see _all_ environments synced between instances.
 It is either a subet of environments or different environments.
-Having a different environment list per instance makes a lot of sense, but it impacts a lot of other data.
+Having a different environment list per instance has a large impact as environments are scoped to a lot of different data.

 That data includes:

+- Infrastructure
     - Accounts
+- Library
     - Certificates
+    - Lifecycles
+    - Library Variable Set Variables
+- Projects
     - Deployment and Runbook Steps
+    - Runbooks
+    - Project Variables
+- Tenants
+- Configuration
+    - Team User Role Scoping

+Most of those items can be scoped to 0 to N environments.
+What happens if data is scoped to multiple environments, but only one or two of them is included in a sync?
+For example, an infrastructure account can be scoped to `Dev`, `Test`, and `Staging` and the syncing process will only include `Staging`.
+Should you include that account, but only have it scoped to `Staging`?
+Or, should you manually create a new account on the destination instance with the same name, but different credentials?
+There is no right or wrong answer, as each syncing scenario is unique.

+The scenario where instances have completely separate environments is much more complex.
+For example, you have a variable value scoped to `Dev` and another scoped to `Test` on one instance.
+The other instance only has `Staging` and `Production`.
+Obviously, you cannot clone that variable as-is.
+But something should be synced, that way you don't miss a variable required by the deployment or runbook process or is used as a config replacement variable.

+Most of our users elect not to sync items such as infrastructure accounts, certificates, or lifecycles where _all_ the environments are different.
+For example, a certificate is scoped to `Dev` and `Test` and you are only syncing `Staging`.
+It doesn't make much sense to sync that certificate.

+Not syncing those items has an impact on other data.

+- Library
+    - Library Variable Set Variables
+        - Certificates
+        - Accounts
+    - Projects
+        - Channels
             - Lifecycles
+        - Project Variables
+            - Certificates
-- Runbooks Scoping
+            - Accounts
 - Tenants
-- Team User Role Scoping
-- Variables
+    - Tenant Variables

-What makes it even trickier is when data is scoped to two or more of those environments and one of those environments is not included in the sync.
-For example, a step is scoped to `Development` and `Test`, but only `Test` is included in the sync.
-Should that step be cloned with just `Test` scoped to it?
-Should all scoping be removed?
-Should it be skipped and not synced over?
+        - Certificates
+        - Accounts

+As you can see, by not including certain environments.

 ## Data Not To Sync